-KS1 and KS2 classes have literacy daily which use the Pie Corbett Talk 4 Writing philosophy.
+Key Stage One and Key Stage Two classes have English taught daily, using the Pie Corbett Talk 4 Writing philosophy.

 Reading is taught through discrete phonics sessions following the Letters and Sounds programme in Classes 1 and 2 (Key Stage One).
 Class 3 and 4 (Key Stage Two) follow the Support for Spelling programme.

 All classes have Guided Reading sessions daily and children are encouraged to read at home.
 Pupils use the Penpals handwriting scheme.

 Maths is taught daily using the Maths Mastery Curriculum.
 Based on international evidence and practice the Mathematics Mastery Curriculum is an engaging and accessible style of mathematics teaching, inspired by those used in high performing countries including Finland, Singapore and Shanghai.
 The approach is designed to enhance understanding and enjoyment, as well as raise attainment for every child.
 For further information visit https://www.mathematicsmastery.org/our-approach/

 The school follows the Edison Integrated Curriculum ensuring that all the National Curriculum is covered and ensures the preparation for and appreciation of life in modern Britain.